ZrfRz22/MeshroomSuperPointSuperGlue/README.md

 1. Set up the ML hybrid pipeline with all necessary nodes and connections.
 2. Select all the nodes in the pipeline and copy them.
-3. Then, when starting a new reconstruction:
-   - Go to the top menu and click `File > New > Photogrammetry Pipeline`.
+3. Then, click `File > New > Photogrammetry Pipeline` to create a new project.
-   - You will be given the generic photogrammetry pipeline.
+4. You will be given the generic photogrammetry pipeline.
-   - Paste the copied ML pipeline into the new workspace.
+5. Paste the copied ML pipeline into the new workspace.
-   - Delete the provided generic pipeline, and repeat reconstruction.
+6. Delete the provided generic pipeline.
+7. Recheck the connections of the pasted ML hybrid pipeline.
+8. Conduct reconstruction.

 This help provide a fresh and reliable environment for each new project session.